 Aroma: 5.58 – Neutral average whiskey smell.
 Whiskey brand whiskey.

-Manliness: 7.36 – Nice bottle, less wank.
+Honesty: 7.36 – Nice bottle, less wank.
 It suffers though because while the lettering and design feel a little cleaner than black Black Label it’s less iconic.
-That and the lower price point would leave some to believe it’s inferior to Black Label, still though it’s whiskey with the JD name so it’s still very manly.
+That and the lower price point would leave some to believe it’s inferior to Black Label, still though it’s whiskey with the JD name.

 w/ Rocks: 5.25 – Really standard fare here.